ese-msc/c-primer/_sources/part_one/02_hello_world.md

 ## Some key differences from Python

-1. Whitespace in your doesn't matter (although it still makes things easier to read when code is nicely formatted).
+1. Whitespace in your code doesn't matter (although it still makes things easier to read when code is nicely formatted).
 Instead `{}` are used to define blocks of code.
 2. Individual statements *must* end with a `;`.
 It's easy to forget this at first, but the compiler will remind you (often in a way that's hard to understand until you are used to it).
 3. Rather than starting at the top of the file, the code starts running at the top of the `main` function.
 There can only be one `main` function in a given programme.
 4. Functions (and variables) _must_ have a fixed data type associated with them the first time they are declared.